hafez-22/Analytics-Dashboard-Portfolio/README.md

 Revenue performance demonstrated steady long-term growth, reaching approximately **$60.59M** across the analyzed period.

 Return analysis uncovered nearly **$6.39M in lost value** linked to damaged and rejected orders, exposing a significant source of operational and profitability pressure.

-Regional analysis identified the **Southwest market** as the company’s leading profit and customer acquisition region, while simultaneously recording the highest return activity.

 ---